-School of Business Room NN701, Senator Burns Building Phone: 403.284.8485 or Email: business.advising@sait.ca
+School of Business Room N701, Senator Burns Building Phone: 403.284.8485

 The Office Professional certificate is a one-year laptop-based program that provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
 This program is designed to meet the growing demand for creative and innovative employees who can solve problems, create efficiencies, and increase productivity using business software applications.
 This program provides students with essential skills in word processing, spreadsheets, and presentation software.
 Through practical experience students gain a firm understanding of the role and importance of technology in an office environment.
 This program also includes courses in collaborative technologies and tools, communication and presentation skills, business studies and office administration.